polterguy/ingen/README.md

 as a more general _"Theme Park"_ type of system.
 It features PayPal integration for accepting payments, and allowing public visitors to browse the exhibitions of the theme park, to see what type of exhibits they can sign up for.
-In addition, it allows the guests to take _"guided tours"_ in the theme park, launched through QR codes, which will ise speech synthesis and Google Translate such that a guest can use his smartphone and headset to get information about the exhibits he is visiting.
+In addition, it allows the guests to take _"guided tours"_ in the theme park, launched through QR codes, which will use speech synthesis and Google Translate such that a guest can use his smartphone and headset to get information about the exhibits he is visiting.

 The system hence functions as a use case for what you can expect to be able to create with Phosphorus Five and Hyperlambda.
 The system is rendered responsively, and runs just as well on phones and tablets, as it does on Windows, Linux and OS X machines.
+The system is heavily modularised, and allows for creating extension modules easily.
+Its intentions is to serve as an example _"use case"_ for Phosphorus Five.

 ## Installation